DCAN-Labs/opendatainit-docs/docs/index.md

 # How To Guide: Open Data Repository Setup
-Here we describe the steps required to properly set up an open data repository via the following mechanisms, largely using the [BOBS Repository](https://bobsrepository.readthedocs.io/en/latest/) as an example:
+Here we describe the steps required to properly set up an open data repository via the following mechanisms, using the [BOBS Repository](https://bobsrepository.readthedocs.io/en/latest/) as an example:

 (1) Setting up DataLad repository for versioning and tracking of data provenance
 (2) Making the data repository publicly available via **Amazon AWS** and **OpenNeuro**